 The video below shows the main steps to open a company in Ireland:

+An Irish company can be registered once the founder, who is engaged in the company’s formation procedure, swears before a Commissioner for Oaths or a Practicing Solicitor that the company is compliant with the Irish Companies Acts.
 After that, the founder must register the company with the Companies Registration Office, which will issue a certificate of registration.
-The company is than required to make a company stamp which is used in the majority of the commercial transactions.
+The company is then required to make a company stamp which is used in the majority of the commercial transactions.

 The last step is registering for the corporation tax, social insurance and VAT with the Revenue Commissioners.
 The company is immediately registered for PAYE/PRSI after depositing the necessary documents.
 VAT registration requires an additional 5–10 working days period of registration.
-Our team of Irish lawyers has an extensive experience in legal andcompany formation matters and can provide investors with legal consultancy in order to incorporate their companies in Ireland as soon as possible.
+Our team of Irish lawyers has an extensive experience in legal and company formation matters and can provide investors with legal consultancy in order to incorporate their companies in Ireland as soon as possible.